The 2018 New Jersey History

 and Historic Preservation Conference

-AIA credits have been approved.
-AICP credits are pending.
+AIA and AICP credits have been approved.
 Use the key above to sort sessions by audience.

 CLICK HERE for a pdf of AIA and AICP sessions.

 CLICK HERE for a pdf of the full conference agenda.

 You may register for Day One events individually or combine them with Day Two.